ISL 'undecided' over increasing number of matches for 2020-21 season | Goal.com

 Currently, a total of 95 matches are played including the playoffs and final.
 But the figure would increase exponentially if each team plays nine more fixtures.
 Amidst the uncertainty due to Coronavirus, FSDL would not want to venture further into unchartered waters.

 Moreover, the FSDL has also asked the clubs of their opinion regarding the number of foreign players per squad and the number of players allowed on the field.
 The existing structure allows for five overseas players on the pitch.
-Similarly, the maximum number of foreigners that a team can register is currently seven but one of them must be from an AFC-affiliated country, since the champions will be participating in the AFC Champions League.
+Similarly, the maximum number of foreigners that a team can register is currently seven.

 But eventually, we might see a decrease in the number of overseas players on the field from the 2021-22 campaign.